catdino002/D-D-nuclear-medow/wes cave.md

 bolt summon a wind pipe that accelerates any object smaller than 12 inches 20 feet if object makes contact to a living thing do 1d4 damage

+ahh
+---
+causes 1 target to be stuck in place 1 foot off the ground for 4 seconds